XDjiang25/STDMamba/README.md

 # STDMamba: Spatio-Temporal Decomposition Mamba for Long-Term Fine-Grained SST Prediction
 Long-Term Fine-Grained Sea Surface Temperature Prediction based on Mamba2

-🚩**News**(February 23, 2025): To the best of our knowledge, this is the first time we have introduced state-space modeling, or linear attention, to SST prediction, and we will continue to innovate and improve in this direction, so if you are interested, please follow me on twitter!
+🚩**News**(February 23, 2025): To the best of our knowledge, this is the first time we have introduced state-space modeling, or linear attention, to SST prediction, and we will continue to innovate and improve in this direction, so if you are interested, please follow me on X!

 # Results✅
 ## Main Results on the Northwest Pacific dataset